 Prairie Creek Redwoods State Park:

 - The Boyes House and associated structures are in the northeastern section of Elk Prairie.
-The site consists of an early 20th century Bungalow Style residence, several other structures, and a small orchard.
+The site consists of an early 20th century Bungalow Style residence, several other structures, and a historic orchard.

-- Other historical buildings and structures within the park include the Huggins Homesite (occupied from 1914 to 1967 by Frederick Huggins), Caruther’s Cove Cabin, the Indian Tree House (a hollow, burned out redwood), and the Old Cabin and Store Site.
+- Other historical buildings and structures within the park include the Huggins Homesite (occupied from 1914 to 1967 by Frederick Huggins), Caruther’s Cove Cabin, and the Old Cabin and store site.

-The RNSP collections contain materials associated with both the cultural and natural history of the parks.
+The Redwood National Park collections contain materials associated with both the cultural and natural history of the parks.
 The collection includes a small traditional basket collection, about 25,000 historic and prehistoric archeological objects, and nearly 5,000 herbarium specimens.
 Also, RNSP is unique in the national park system for its extensive watershed restoration program, so the records and items associated with this program are archived.
 The collection is used by park staff for research, exhibit preparation, and documentation of the parks' administrative management of the site.

 CDPR maintains their collection in Sacramento, and it's open to the public.
 Contact them at

-American Indian dance demonstrations presented by members of the Tolowa and the Yurok tribes are performed in RNSP and the surrounding area.
-There is an annual Tolowa conduct a renewal dance demonstration held at the Jedediah Smith campground, on Highway 199 just west of the community of Hiouchi.
+Indigenous dance demonstrations presented by members of the Tolowa and the Yurok Tribes are performed in Redwood National and State Parks and the surrounding area.
+There is an annual Tolowa renewal dance demonstration held at the Jedediah Smith Campground, on Highway 199 just west of the community of Hiouchi.
 This occurs normally in mid-July.

 Top of Page